Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/use-powershell-to-perform-a-staged-migration-to-microsoft-365.md

 Antes de migrar buzones a Microsoft 365 mediante una migración preconfigurada, hay algunos cambios que debe realizar en el entorno de Exchange.

- **Configure Outlook en cualquier lugar en su Exchange Server** local El servicio de migración de correo electrónico utiliza Outlook en cualquier lugar (también conocido como RPC sobre HTTP) para conectarse a su Exchange Server local.
-Para obtener información acerca de cómo configurar Outlook en cualquier lugar para Exchange Server 2007 y Exchange 2003, consulte los temas siguientes:
+ **Configure Outlook Anywhere on your on-premises Exchange Server** The email migration service uses Outlook Anywhere (also known as RPC over HTTP), to connect to your on-premises Exchange Server.
+For information about how to set up Outlook Anywhere for Exchange Server 2007, and Exchange 2003, see the following:

 - [Exchange 2007: Cómo habilitar Outlook Anywhere](/previous-versions/office/exchange-server-2007/bb123889(v=exchg.80))

 - [Cómo configurar Outlook Anywhere con Exchange 2003](/previous-versions/office/exchange-server-2007/aa996922(v=exchg.80))

 > [!IMPORTANT]
-> Debe usar un certificado emitido por una entidad de certificación (CA) de confianza con su configuración de Outlook en cualquier lugar.
-Outlook en cualquier lugar no se puede configurar con un certificado autofirmado.
-Para obtener más información, consulte [Cómo configurar SSL para Outlook Anywhere](/previous-versions/office/exchange-server-2007/aa995982(v=exchg.80)).
+> You must use a certificate issued by a trusted certification authority (CA) with your Outlook Anywhere configuration.
+Outlook Anywhere can't be configured with a self-signed certificate.
+For more information, see [How to configure SSL for Outlook Anywhere](/previous-versions/office/exchange-server-2007/aa995982(v=exchg.80)).

  **Opcional: compruebe que puede conectarse a su organización Exchange con Outlook en cualquier lugar** Pruebe con uno de los métodos siguientes para probar la configuración de su conexión.